sammcj/gollama/README.md

 Gollama includes a comprehensive vRAM estimation feature:

-- Calculate vRAM usage for a given model configuration
+- Calculate vRAM usage for a given huggingface model ID (working on adding Ollama models)
 - Determine maximum context length for a given vRAM constraint
 - Find the best quantisation setting for a given vRAM and context constraint
 - Shows estimates for different k/v cache quantisation options (fp16, q8_0, q4_0)